How much does it cost to use the EquityTool?

 Can you use a regional comparison group instead of a national comparison group?

-Where the DHS surveys are collected on a regional level, a regional comparison group can be created.
+Where the DHS or MICS surveys are collected on a regional level, a regional comparison group can be created.
 Metrics for Management is currently looking at how to incorporate regional analyses into the EquityTool.
 If this is something you require, please contact us here.

 Who else can see the equity data I collect?